valost/nicegadgets-app/README.md

 # Installing
 Fork and clone this repository

 Run npm install in your terminal

 Run npm start

 # Troubleshooting
 For common issues, ensure that:

 You are using the correct Node.js version (14.21.3).

-All dependencies are correctly installed by running npm install.
+The main dependencies are correctly installed by running npm install.

+If you need to install additional libraries, you can do so by running npm install <library-name> (e.g., npm install react-router-dom).

 The development server can be started using npm start without errors.

 If you encounter any issues or need assistance, feel free to reach out to me at valostrovska@gmail.com.